 It is refreshing to know that we do not have to settle for a life of stiffness, pain and movement limitations as we get older.
 A Pilates regimen opens the door to healthful body mechanics and fitness, no matter what stage of life we are in.

 Kim Gladfelter is owner, physical therapist and Pilates instructor at PhysioFit Physical Therapy & Wellness, 1000 Fremont Ave., Los Altos.
-For more information, visit physiofitpt.com.
+For more information, call 887-6046 or visit physiofitpt.com.